esper-io/console_docs/docs/compliance-policy/create-policy.md

 This application offers the following settings:

 -   Wi-Fi: Change the Wi-Fi access point used by the device.
+In Android 10 devices and above, it is recommended to enable GPS to view the network information on the device’s Wi-Fi screen.
+In the devices below Android 10, enabled GPS is needed to display scanned network information.
 -   Flashlight: Turn On the Torch (AKA “flashlight”) if the device has a camera flash LED.
 -   Auto-Rotation: Turn auto-rotation On or Off.
 -   Factory Reset: Perform a factory reset of the device, regardless of the compliance policy applied.